 Divorce often shows up with a mixture of anxiety, guilt, grief, and more.
 Self-esteem takes a shot and mental health is at risk.
 Men are much more likely to deal with depression after a split.
 They’re also less likely to seek help.
 But it’s not just mental health that can take a hit, you face elevated risks across the board.

 Divorce presents an unclear, uncertain future.
 Many men turn to high-risk behaviors as an escape or release.
 Alcohol abuse, drug use, and other potentially hazardous behaviors spike following the end of a marriage.
 Suicide rates also increase dramatically in men during these times.

 While intentional self-harm definitely falls on one extreme end of the spectrum, there are many degrees.
 You may not become an alcoholic, but it’s common for men to imbibe a bit too much following divorce.
 It’s also common to neglect other good habits as well, which is also often detrimental to your health.

 You may not be as motivated to hit the gym or go for a run.
 It’s easier to swing by McDonald’s on the way home than it is to make a healthy meal for one.
 Maybe it feels less pressing to go to the doctor for your regular check-up.
 None of these are necessarily major things on their own, but all together, they can build up.
 These are big reasons why men often face various health concerns after divorce.
 This includes hypertension, heart disease, and even cancer, among others.

 Men have to contend with a laundry list of possible health problems in the best of times.
 That’s why events like Men’s Health Month are so important.
 They raise awareness and can lead people to take active measures to improve wellness.
-Following divorce, these risks only increase, so, while it’s vital to keep them in mind all the time, it’s especially key after ending a marriage.
+Following a divorce, these risks only increase, so, while it’s vital to keep them in mind all the time, it’s especially key after ending a marriage.

 Editor’s Note: This is an updated version of an earlier post and has been revamped for accuracy and comprehensiveness.